ADA Accessible Permits

 The University of Kentucky strongly supports the provision of designated parking spaces at a reasonable proximity to classroom buildings, residence halls, office buildings, and campus bus stops for students and employees with disabilities.

-Applying for a Disabled Student Permit
+Applying for an ADA Accessible Student Permit

 - Submit your application and supporting documentation to Disability Resource Center (UK Students) or Disability Student Services (BCTC Students).